Mykhailo Zubrytskyi: Educational activities

 A "reader's revolution" took place in the village; Zubrytskyi taught the peasants to read, and instilled in them an interest in reading.

 Prosvita reading rooms were founded in Mshanets (February 28, 1892), Hrozova (April 2, 1893), Mykhnovets (April 11, 1893), Lavriv (1894), Limna (July 26, 1901), Holovetsko (1902), and Lypia (1902).

 Zubrytskyi criticized the telling of Polish stories to Ukrainian children.
 He called for the school curriculum to broaden the peasants' view of nature, to instill dignity in them (not submitting to the elite), and for schools to teach young people to seek a way of life through independent work.
 Zubrytskyi promoted the children's magazine Dzvinok to parents and educators, saying that it was better for children than toys, and reported on the mass-market publication of works on Ukrainian history.
-He believed that children's names should relect Ukrainian traditionalism and patriotism.
+He believed that children's names should reflect Ukrainian traditionalism and patriotism.

 He tried to instill in his fellow priests an understanding of the need for everyday work with people and education, especially in children of school age, fostering awareness of national unity and personal responsibility for all Ukrainians.
 Zubrytskyi wrote a number of works which strengthened the Ukrainian Greek Catholic Church as a force for independence.